dejwk/roo_display/doc/programming_guide.md

 Helper classes defined in `roo_display/core/buffered_drawing.h` are adapters that allow drawing individual primitives such as pixels, lines, or rectangles, grouping them in batches before sending them to the driver.
 When you instantiate such an adapter, it allocates a small buffer on the stack, and uses that buffer to build up batches that are then flushed to the driver.

 Basic shapes, such as lines or circles, use buffered drawing utilities a lot, so they are a good case study.
-See `basic.cpp`.
+See `roo_display/shape/basic.cpp`.

 The names of those classes follow a convention, so it is easy to understand what they do - you just need to remember that 'write' means using distinct colors, and 'fill' means using the same color: